apify/actor-legacy-phantomjs-crawler/README.md

         <td>Saves current cookies of the current PhantomJS browser to the actor task's
         <a href="#cookies">Initial cookies</a> setting.
         All subsequently started PhantomJS processes will use these cookies.
-        For example, this is useful to store a login.
+        For example, this is useful for storing a login.
         Optionally, you can pass an array of cookies to set to the browser before saving (in
         <a href="http://phantomjs.org/api/phantom/property/cookies.html" target="_blank" rel="noopener">PhantomJS format</a>).
         Note that by passing an empty array you can unset all cookies.